GENI-NSF/geni-tools/README-stitching.txt

  8. Delete your resources when done.
-Be sure to delete resources from all aggregates - including any reservations at transit networks you did not specify in your original request RSpec.
+Be sure to delete resources from all aggregates - including any reservations at transit networks you did not specify in your original request RSpec. `stitcher` will not automatically delete at all AMs.

 === Notes ===